 Driving in Taipei

 Considering Taiwan's stressful driving culture and the city's excellent and affordable public transport network, most foreigners do not drive in Taipei.
-This is also because parking spaces are rare in the city, while rented spaces can be exorbitant.
+This is also because parking spaces are rare in the city, while fees for rented spaces can be exorbitant.

 Useful links